Abdullah3010/N-Puzzel/README.md

 # N-Puzzel
-#Kamel confirms that git is working just fine \n
+#Kamel confirms that git is working just fine
 #Abdullah confirms that git is working just fine